mpearon/esp32-barometer/README.md

 I was gifted a few old barometers and one of them was broken beyond repair.
-After many months of staring at what was essentially a neat looking paper weight, I decided to make it useful again.
+After many months of staring at what was essentially a neat looking paper weight, I decided to make it "useful" again.

 If you've perused my other repositories, you might have notice an aviation theme to some of them - well, surprise!
 This one is too.
 I'll be polling [the